olegv142/SimpleSIM/README.md

 will be considered invalid.
 The asynchronous notification will be lost as well since it will be erroneously treated as API request response.

-The SimpleSIM library follows semi-asynchronous design to copy with this problem while having even less code than used by traditional approaches.
+The SimpleSIM library follows semi-asynchronous design to cope with this problem while having even less code than used by traditional approaches.
 The only responses required for the API requests to complete are OK / ERROR results.
-Any other request-specific result strings as well as asynchronous notifications are being captured by special 'hooks' and placed to the hook's dedicated response buffer.
-The hooks are being created and attached to the module interface by the user whenever necessary.
+Any other request-specific result strings as well as asynchronous notifications are being captured by special 'hooks' and placed to the hook's dedicated response buffers.
+The hooks are being created and attached to the interface instance by the user whenever necessary.
 Every hook has prefix string matched against the lines received from the module.
 Whenever the prefix matches the whole string will be placed to the hook buffer.
 The API user may subsequently examine captured data.